okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcode/examples.md

 ### Examples

 The following examples present web applications implementing the Authorization Code flow to authenticate an end user and then create a local session for them.
-These projects use popular web frameworks to handle the heavy lifting.
-Each project can be cloned and ran locally.
+Each project can be cloned and run locally.

 |                                       | Framework    | Example repository                                             |
 | :-----------------------------------: | ------------ | -------------------------------------------------------------- |